-Assistance provided under Regulation A of these Rules for Participation is in line with the terms and conditions of Commission Regulation (EU) 2023/2831 of 13 December 20231 on the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union to de minimis aid (OJ L, 2023/2831, 15.12.2023)
+Assistance provided under these Rules for Participation is in line with the terms and conditions of Commission Regulation (EU) 2023/2831 of 13 December 20231 on the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union to de minimis aid (OJ L, 2023/2831, 15.12.2023) (hereinafter referred to as the de minimis Regulation).

-The de minimis Regulation stipulates that a single undertaking cannot receive more than €300,000 in de minimis aid over the applicable three-year period, including de minimis aid from schemes offered by entities other than the Managing Authority.
+The de minimis Regulation stipulates that a single undertaking cannot receive more than €300,000 in de minimis aid over the applicable three-year period, including de minimis aid offered by entities other than the Managing Authority.
 The three-year period is assessed on a rolling basis.